-Term Meaning in Animal Incident Management (AIM) units Risk assessment The process used to determine risk management priorities by evaluating and comparing the level of risk against predetermined standards, target risk levels or other criteria.
+Term Meaning in Animal Incident Management (AIM) units Rescue is a word used in emergency legislation.
+It generally means extrication or relocation.
+Risk assessment The process used to determine risk management priorities by evaluating and comparing the level of risk against predetermined standards, target risk levels or other criteria.
+Risk assessment should include awareness of animal rescue limitations.
 Safety zones (also called control zone) Safety zones are theoretical areas around an incident scene which describe the levels of risk: Hot Zones - zone with a high risk of injury with limited access to the animal handler; and the vet and rescuers (as required).
 Warm zone - zone with low risk of injury where persons assisting with the incident and equipment is staged Cold zone - zone with no risk of injury where members of the public are allowed.
 Situation report A report on the progress at the incident and the efforts to control it.
 It confirms the location of the incident, its status and potential and the number, nature and effectiveness of resources deployed.
 Situation reports are normally provided at regular times until the incident is completed.
 Situational awareness A person's awareness of what is happening in the vicinity, in order to understand how information, events, and one's own actions will impact objectives, both immediately and in the near future.
 Spontaneous volunteers Persons that freely offer their help at a large animal incident without having any specific training.
 Staging Area A prearranged, strategically placed area where response personnel, vehicles and other equipment can be held in readiness for use during an emergency.
 Standard operating procedures A set of directions detailing what actions could be taken, as well as how, when, by whom and why, for specific events or tasks.
 Support agency An agency which provides essential services, personnel, or material to support or assist a control agency or affected persons.
 Tactics These are the tasking of personnel and resources to implement the incident strategies.
 Incident control tactics are accomplished in accordance with appropriate agency procedures and safety directives.
 Technical advisor Advisors with special skills needed to support incident activities and functions.
 Zoonosis Diseases transmitted from animal to human.